paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

   * calculator hidden on the page
 * Tons of explanatory text that could most likely be explained differently or before a user gets to the calculator

 **Next Steps**
 * I have no idea how often this gets used
 * I also am not sure if this should be an ad-hoc calculator or integrated into a larger calculator
+* Do users only come here to check the effect early retirement would have on spouse benefits?

 ![Benefits for Spouse](images/benefitsForSpouseResults.png)